Audition for Bells of the Cascades

 We are always looking for capable, Bronze-level ringers for our community handbell ensemble.
 We are looking for experienced and versatile ringers who perform with confidence, musicality, and precise technique.
 We are also interested in individuals who would be interested in serving as rehearsal substitutes.
 Please contact Membership Chair Carolyn Bradley for questions about membership or substituting at email@example.com or (503) 639-6301.

-Complete the application below to participate in the audition.
+Complete the application below to request an audition.